gnu-user/wallpaper-downloader/README.md

 --------------

-The wallpaper downloader is simple Python script I made a number of years ago when I was working on family member's computers and realized that the following is a universal axiom of repairing family and friend's computers.
+The wallpaper downloader is simple Python script I made a number of years ago when I was working on family member's computers and realized that the following is a universal law of repairing family and friend's computers.

   ```